How to Ride ORBT

 FROM BUS TO ORBT

-If you’re transferring to ORBT from another Metro route, no additional payment is required — ORBT is offering free fares for the first four months.
+If you’re transferring to ORBT from another Metro route, no additional payment is required — ORBT is in a promotional free fare period.
 Welcome aboard!

 FROM ORBT TO BUS